onzfonz/comp227/src/content/1/en/part1d.md

 }
 ```

-Now the application has three buttons with event handlers defined by the `hello` function that accepts a parameter.
+Now the application has three buttons with event handlers defined by the `hello` function *that accepts a parameter*.

 The first button is defined as